syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Working-with-SfSpreadsheet.md

 ## Working with Grid

-Each worksheets in the workbook is loaded as SpreadsheetGrid’s in the SfSpreadsheet.
+Each worksheet in the workbook is loaded into the view as SpreadsheetGrid in the SfSpreadsheet.

 {% highlight c# %}